shoepaladin/kiwi-cup/wallpaper-rotator/README.md

 A production-quality Android app that automatically rotates your wallpapers through a customizable set of photos with precise positioning control.
 Built with Material 3 design and professional-grade architecture.

+Made with heavy assistance from Claude and support from Gemini!

 ## Features

 ### Core Functionality